RoseSAK/user-guides-source/admin_user_guides.md

     -  Add a client contact to a project
 6. Create tasks for a project

-## Add New Users
+# Add New Users

-There are two types of users on Itracr: internal users and supplier users.
-An internal user is a permanent employee of the company
-(full-time or part-time).
+There are two types of users on iTracr: internal users and supplier users.
+An internal user is a permanent employee of the company (full-time or part-time).
 A supplier user is a contractor employed by the company for specific projects.
 An internal user will generate an invoice that is paid directly by the company, while a supplier user is generally paid via their supplier company.
-However, there is an option to generate an invoice for a supplier user.
+However, there is an option to generate an invoice for a supplier user on the 'Create New User' page.

 You can add new users either via the link on the admin home page, or by clicking the Users tab on the navigation bar.
 This will take you to the Manage Users page.
-From here you can add a new user to Itracr by clicking either 'Add Internal User' or 'Add Supplier User'.
+From here you can add a new user to iTracr by clicking either 'Add Internal User' or 'Add Supplier User'.
 You can then fill in the details for the new user, including contact details, invoicing details and hours per day.
 You can also assign a manager to the user.
 The manager will optionally be able to approve the timecard and leave requests of that user.
 Adding a supplier user requires first creating a supplier company.
 You can do this quickly from the 'Add supplier user' page.

 When you have filled in the relevant details for a new user, click the green 'Save User' button.
 This will take you to the edit user page.
-In order for a user to be active, you must click the link below the user email on the 'Edit User' page which says 'Invite User to ITracr'.
-This send the user an email which contains a link to the registration page.
+In order for a user to be active, you must click the link below the user email on the 'Edit User' page which says 'Invite User to iTracr'.
+This will send the user an email which contains a link to the registration page.

-# Activate Users
+## Activate Users

 By default, new users are inactive.
-To activate a user, you must click the link below the user email on the 'Edit User' page, which says 'Invite User to Itracr'.
+To activate a user, you must click the link below the user email on the 'Edit User' page, which says 'Invite User to iTracr'.
 When you create and save a new user, you will be taken straight to this page, so you can activate users immediately after creating them.
 Alternatively, you can create users and activate them at a later date.
 You can access the 'Edit User' page for a particular user by navigating to the 'Manage Users' page, clicking on the name of the user, and clicking on the 'Edit User' button in the top right-hand corner.
 You will then be able to activate this user, if they are inactive, and deactivate them if they are active.

 When a user is activated, they will receive an email containing a link to a registration page.
 Their username will be the email which you entered for them, and they will create their own password.
 Having done this, they will be able to log in to ITracr to